St4B/Scoco/README.md

   @Test
   fun `should test task`() {
       timeController.forwardBy(1000L)
-      //Verify that every went ok!
-  }
+      //Verify that task behaved as expected after moving forward by 1000 millis }

 }